Positive Coping Mechanisms From A-Z

 Yoga – Exercises and stretches using poses.
 From downward dog to child’s pose, you can stretch yourself into a positive light.
 See Meditation for corpse pose and you have a recipe for success in your mental illness recovery.
 Personally, I struggle with yoga with my cerebral palsy, but I have found that setting goals help a lot.

-Thanks for reading all of the words/coping mechanisms for mental illness I was able to come up with A-Z. Remember that these are all suggestions, go find your own way of coping with the illness and have a great rest of your week!
+Thanks for reading all of the words/coping mechanisms for mental illness A-Z. Remember that these are all suggestions, go find your own way of coping with the illness!

 – Colorful Asylum